-There isn’t a tonne of information available about the key benefits of using Witch Hazel as apart of a skincare regiment but a general consensus will tell us that it probably does your more bad than good.
-The presence of tannins means using witch hazel will result in dry and irritated skin.
-Stick with a hydrating toners.
+There isn’t a tonne of information available about the key benefits of using Witch Hazel as apart of a skincare regiment but a general consensus will tell us that the presence of tannins in the witch hazel will result in dry and irritated skin.

 So, if your skin is prone to irritation anyway your best bet is to stick with a hydrating toner instead of something that will cause more irritation.
 However, if you feel no irritation when using it and have pretty resilient skin then give it a go.
 Its antioxidant properties may be worth adding it to your routine.